Keep current with knowledge base articles from METER Environment

 where ρs is the density of the soil solids.
 It typically has a value around 2.65 Mg/m3.
 The total pore space in the soil is 1 – fs.
 When the soil is completely saturated with water, its water content is the saturation water content, ρs.
 It can be calculated from the bulk density as

 All water held in soil is not equally available to plants, microbes, and insects.
-One measure of availability is the water potential.
+One way to determine plant available water is by measuring water potential.
 Water potential is the potential energy per unit mass of water.
 The water in the soil is held by forces of adhesion to the soil matrix, is subject to gravitational attraction, and contains solutes that lower its energy compared to the energy of pure, free water.
 Living organisms must therefore expend energy to remove water from the soil.
 The water potential is a measure of the energy per unit mass of water that is required to remove an infinitesimal quantity of water from the soil and transport it to a reference pool of pure, free water.
 Because energy is usually required to remove water, water potential is usually a negative quantity.
 For potential energy per unit mass, the units of water potential are J/kg.
 Energy per unit volume comes out J/m3 , or N/m or Pa.
 We strongly favor J/kg, but one frequently sees water potential reported in kPa or MPa.
 One J/kg is numerically almost equal to 1 kPa.

 where ψm is matric potential, θ is volumetric water content, ψe is called the air-entry potential of the soil, and b is a constant.
 The air-entry potential and saturation water content are sometimes combined into a single constant, a, giving